Ray Hanania

 Ray Hanania (born April 17, 1953) is an American journalist, editor, public relations expert, reporter, and stand-up comedian of Palestinian descent.
 After the September 11 attacks, he created the Israeli-Palestinian Comedy Tour and Comedy for Peace, which brought together Israeli and Palestinian comedians.
 He founded his own public relations firm, called Urban Strategies Group.

-Life and career
+Biography

+Early life

-Hanania was born in Chicago, Illinois, the son of Palestinian Christian parents.
-His mother is from Bethlehem; his father, George John Hanania, from a prominent Christian family in Jerusalem, served with the U.S. Army during World War II and with the Office of Strategic Services (OSS), the predecessor of the CIA.
-He himself served with the U.S. Air Force during the Vietnam War and in the Illinois Air National Guard.
-Hanania's wife, Alison, is Jewish and has two children, one daughter from a prior marriage who is Catholic and one son from his current marriage who is Jewish; they live in Orland Park, Illinois.
+Hanania was born in Chicago, Illinois, the son of Palestinian Christian (Catholic and Eastern Orthodox) parents.
+Hanania was raised Lutheran and later became an Orthodox Christian.
+His mother is from Bethlehem.
+His father, George, from a prominent Christian family in Jerusalem, served with the U.S. Army during World War II and with the Office of Strategic Services (OSS), the predecessor of the CIA.

+Hanania himself served with the U.S. Air Force during the Vietnam War and in the Illinois Air National Guard.

+From 1977 to 1985 Hanania reported for the Daily Southtown, and from 1985 to 1992 for the Chicago Sun-Times.
+Hanania was forced to resign from the Sun-Times in the wake of complaints that he was acting as a behind-the-scenes adviser to Treasurer Miriam Santos, the city's top Hispanic officeholder.
+Hanania disputes Howard Kurtz's reporting as second and third-hand reporting, and asserts the reasons for the dispute with the Sun-Times was his insistence of being included in a newspaper team reporting on Israel during the First Intifada.

+Hanania ran unsuccessfully as a Democratic candidate for the Illinois House of Representatives, 38th District, in 1992.